new-church/sc-www/content/news/saa-anniversary.md

 - Presence on Facebook began.
 Approximately fifty posts a year.
 In June 2022 has 475 followers.

 2015
-- Participated in the 2015, 2016 and 2017 Australian Afterlife Explorer’s Conferences.
+- Participated in the 2015, 2016 and 2017 Australian Afterlife Explorer's Conferences.

 2017
-- Publication of the Swedenborg Anthology—an explanation of words and terms used in Swedenborg’s writings.
+- Publication of the Swedenborg Anthology — an explanation of words and terms used in Swedenborg's writings.
 View or download it [here](https://static.swedenborg.com.au/pdf/books/swedenborganthology.pdf)

 2018
 - Registered Office moved from North Ryde to Roseville.